Swim England

 Can I contact Swim England for Safeguarding advice and guidance?

-Advice and guidance on child safeguarding matters for your Swim School should be raised to your Designated Safeguarding Lead (DSL).
+Advice and guidance on child safeguarding matters for your Swim School should be raised to your Welfare Officer.

 Take the name and contact details of the person you have spoken to and the incident/referral reference number (if applicable) so you have a record and report this to your DSL as soon as possible.